-(a) The following process diagram depicts a proposed model for establishing a new Customer Service in Victoria.
-In this model the Supply is shown as being established after the meter has been installed with the Notice of Metering Works (NMW) or the Notified Party transaction with type of 'Metering Service Work', subtype of 'Install Meter' and with the NotificationStatus of 'Completed' being used as a trigger to commence the supply establishment activity.
+(b) The following process diagram depict a proposed model for establishing a new Customer Service in Victoria for Large (>160MWh) customer sites.
+In this model the metering is shown as being installed by the competitive MP who issues a Notice of Metering Works (NMW) after installation of meter/s whilst the supply is installed by the DNSP.

-Figure 8 Proposed new Customer Service sequence for VIC
+Figure 9 Proposed new Customer Service sequence for VIC (Large Customer Sites)